kimtth/awesome-azure-openai-llm/README.md

 This repository serves as a comprehensive guide to the rapidly evolving field of LLMs and Azure OpenAI services.
 Key features:

 🔹Concise Summaries: Each resource is briefly described for quick understanding
-🔹Chronological Organization: Resources ordered by date (first commit, publication, or paper release)
+🔹Chronological Organization: Resources appended with date (first commit, publication, or paper release)
 🔹Active Tracking: Regular updates to capture the latest developments

 > Note: Some content may become outdated due to the rapid pace of development in this field.